 Treat Dispensing Toys

 One of the most popular interactive toys is the treat dispensing toy.
 These toys hold treats or kibble and usually feature a small hole.
 As the dog plays with the toy, treats slip out, and the promise of treats keeps your pup very engaged.
-Try a treat like this monster-themed treat toy that dispenses treats out its mouth from Petco ($7.39).
+Try one like the Kong Wobbler.

 Giving your dog something to chew is another way to keep their mind occupied.
 Dogs can be entertained by a good bone or chew stick for hours.
 It's important to be careful when selecting the perfect bone, so check out our guide here.
-Bully sticks are chew sticks that most dogs love, and you can find them from places like Only Natural Pet ($14.99 for 10).
+Bully sticks are chew sticks that most dogs love, and you can find them from places like Only Natural Pet.

 Don't forget your dog's old toys, because there are a few ways to make them feel new again.
 Luckily, a dog's obsession with new toys is only transient, meaning that they forget about toys if it's been awhile since they've played with them.
 So if you change them or make them feel new, you can reinvigorate your dog's interest.
 Try things like:

 - Put the toy away for a while, then bring it out later.

 - Change its smell by rubbing it in the grass outside or rubbing food on it.

 - Play with the old toy with your dog to change the toy's value in your dog's mind.

 Knowing your dog doesn't hate the toys you pick — but, rather, they just get bored — can help you keep your dog busy more effectively.
 Save interactive toys for when you leave your dog on its own.
 Make sure you always have a new toy (or a toy that feels new) on hand to really get your dog's attention, and keep a regular rotation of toys.
 And of course, remember to find time when you and your pup both can play.
 That way, playtime will be fun and rewarding for both you and your dog.